The Galion Navy, Discovery & Comet Defy HiFi Logic.

 While only 80 WPC the Discovery amps sound like a much more powerful amp due to being high current, which is more important than watts to these ears.
 For example something like a $9000 Yamaha AS3200 integrated amp is not a high current amp, and it may suffer driving some harder to drive speakers.
 The Galion amplifiers are high current and have a much easier time as current is needed for many speakers to shine.
 I always seem to prefer high current amps to those that are not as the sound is also more dynamic and offers a sense of ease.

-Oh, they have been rock solid in reliability as well.
-No issues at all just as with the Navy.
 I am sitting now listening to the Navy with Discovery amps along with the Fleetwood Helios speakers.
 I have the Matrix NT-1 streamer and SC-1 clock in play (my reference) with the Audio Mirror Wave DAC (DAC reference) and the sound is not making me want for more, at all.
 It seems the money I sunk into my source would dictate I spend more on my amps but this is not the case really.
 While my streaming setup with DAC has a retail of around $33k, does the Galion stack at under $5500 do justice to my source equipment?

 Yea, Let me talk a bit about these Discovery amplifiers.

 To these old eyes, the Discovery amps look like a much higher end amp than the now famous A75 as well.
 Along with the Navy these amps make for one hell of a system.
-After hearing some mega amps, big money integrated amps and many separates that cost so much more I am flabbergasted at the performance of this lovely setup.
+After hearing some mega amps, big money integrated amps and many separates that cost so much more I am flabbergasted at the performance of this lovely setup,

-As for this review it is more of a love letter and I will admit this right now.
 I could talk about the specs, the tubes, rolling tubes or even talk about the endless hours of listening I did with this setup, and I will.
 I could talk about how I once had a $13k pre-amp here that I struggled to enjoy and the Navy, at least IMO, sounds better at almost $10k less.
 Now again…do not get me wrong… I am not saying the Navy is the best preamp ever made, not at all.
 I am saying that it is well made, uses top tier parts, has a superb design, has an all metal remote and has a sound that is open, transparent and dynamic yet also has some warmth and a realism in the mids that is spooky at times.

 Going to my T+A Talis R330 speakers the sound is again… alive, dynamic, hard hitting bass and imaging that is up there with some of the big money brands.
-I will say the Galion combo at $5500 has more treble sparkle and air than my Vinshine Dazzle integrated amp ($8500 USD) but offers up less all out power.
+I will say the Galion combo at $5500 has more treble sparkle and air than my Vinshine Dazzle integrated amp ($8500 USD) with the Talis R330 speakers but offers up less all out power.
 The Dazzle can deliver 580 watts into 4 ohms, which is crazy but there is not a speaker on earth that the Dazzle cannot drive with ease.

 The Discovery amps sounds much more powerful in use than on paper, just as the A75 does from Galion.
 They easily drove my 87DB 4 ohm T+A speakers in my 13X18 space and brought a sound that was detailed, resolute and magical in the soundstage department.
 The Galion Discovery amps are in no way clinical or cold but they lean ever so slightly to the musical side of neutral, which is awesome.